EVI TypeScript Quickstart

 .assistant_end

-: Signifying the conclusion of the response to the audio input, anAssistantEnd
+message as the final piece of communication, signifying the conclusion of the response to the audio input.

-We then need to update the client’s on message WebSocket event handler to invoke the logic to playback the audio when receiving the audio output.
-To manage playback for the incoming audio here we’ll implement a queue and sequentially play the audio back.
+Then update the client’s message event handler to invoke the logic to play back the audio when received.
+To manage playback for the incoming audio, you can implement a basic queue and sequentially play back the audio.

 Interrupt